Preliminary Exam

 The qualifying exam consists of two distinct parts, a written exam and an oral exam.

 Written Exam: The written exam consists of two (2), open-book/take-home, six-hour sessions over a 48-hour period (two consecutive days); each day will be a six-hour session plus breaks, for a total time of up to 8 hours/day.
 During the first session, students will answer committee formulated questions addressing the critical topics and themes addressed in the student’s bibliography of readings and works.
 During the second session, students will respond to questions about their own practice, and in relation to the works of others.
+Note: ChatGPT and other LLMs may not be used to write the esessays for the written exam.
+(Grammarly may be used for copyediting only.)

 Should the student’s performance be considered unsatisfactory after this exam, they will have failed; CMAC will not grant any student a provisional pass.
 The student may apply to retake the preliminary exam as provided in the Graduate School regulations.